HomeServicesBlogGuidesTrainingsResultsReviewsAboutContactMy Account

 3. What to test first

->High-impact elements
+>High-impact element

->Low-impact elements
+>Low-impact element

 Do not waste time testing the exact color of a button (red vs orange), the font, or the size of a logo.
 These micro-optimizations rarely have a measurable impact.
 Focus on structural changes that modify the message or the user experience.